JatinnG/JatinnG/README.md

 # 👋 Hi, I’m Jatin!
-  I love to learn new things, explore new horizons, collaborate and exchange innovative ideas with interesting people
+  I love to learn new things, explore new horizons, collaborate and exchange ideas with interesting people